groupwhere/skill-tivo/README.md

 Mycroft will respond with, e.g.:
 * "Bob's Tivo is currently watching channel 231"
 * "Bob's Tivo is currently watching channel 231 Raiders of the Lost Ark" (with your zap2it account setup and with the correct lineup selected with their service)
+* "Bob's Tivo is off"
+* "Bob's Tivo is playing"